Tutorial

 STEP 2 - TEST IN IEX

-Now its time to test this in the console.
+Now it’s time to test this in the console.
 Open iex with:

 iex -S mix